TheNeverChosen/remote-lab-back/README.md

 #### Update One

-Update one PLC version, based on provided filter.
+Updates one PLC version, based on provided filter.

 - Route: `/plc/version`
 - Method: `PUT`